Dignity matters. A lot. How do you maintain your dignity when you’re a cancer patient (or any kind of patient) and feeling pretty darn vulnerable?

 That third technician’s kindness soothed Michele’s anxiety and calmed her down.
 He cared about her dignity just as much as getting the scan done.
 Yes, he was just doing his job.
 The others, not so much.
 Again, she felt seen.

-When you feel seen, you feel cared for.
-You feel like you matter.
+When you feel seen, you feel well cared for.
 You feel less vulnerable.
-You feel safe.
 You feel respected.
 Perhaps most importantly, you feel better equipped to handle whatever unpleasant procedure you are facing.

 That’s a pretty big deal!

 When my elderly parents were ill and ultimately landed in hospice care (not at the same time), both times, I observed medical staff astutely, assigning myself the role of watchdog.
 There’s even a chapter in my memoir with that title.

 It was quickly apparent which staff members were skilled at providing care while also being mindful of how important it was to recognize my parents’ vulnerability.
 Some obviously understood about honoring their dignity.
 Others not so much.

 There are countless examples/situations in which patients feel vulnerable and worse, feel that their dignity is not considered.
 If you’ve experienced such a thing, share about it in the comments if you’re comfortable doing so.

 So, how do you maintain your dignity when you’re a cancer patient and feeling extra vulnerable?